numerai/example-scripts/README.md

   - "feature\_...": floating-point numbers, obfuscated features for each stock ID

+  - "target\_": NaN (not-a-number), intentionally left blank

+- Notes: Use this file to generate your tournament submission.
+This file changes every week, so make sure to download the most recent version of this file each round.

+### numerai_live_data

+- Description: Unlabeled feature data used to generate live predictions only (updated weekly)

+- Dimensions: 5.3K rows x ~1K columns

+- Size: ~24MB CSV (float32 features), ~11MB CSV (int8 features), ~3MB Parquet (float32/int8 features)

+- Columns:

+  - "id": string labels of obfuscated stock IDs

+  - "era": string labels of points in time for a block of IDs

+  - "data_type": string labels "test" and "live"

+  - "feature\_...": floating-point numbers, obfuscated features for each stock ID

-  - "target": NaN (not-a-number), intentionally left blank
+  - "target\_": NaN (not-a-number), intentionally left blank

-- Notes: This file changes every week, so make sure to download the most recent version of this file each round.
+- Notes: Use this file to generate the live only portion of your tournament submission if your test predictions are not changing and saved.
+This file changes every week, so make sure to download the most recent version of this file each round.

 ### example_validation_predictions